gtmdotme/GTX/README.md

 # Bw-Graph

 ## Description
 This is Bw-Graph, a main memory graph system that manages and queries dynamic graphs.
 Bw-Graph supports concurrent read-write and read-only transactions with snapshot isolation.
 Bw-Graph supports graph analytics using its OpenMP-tailored read-only transactions and transaction adjacency list scan protocol.
-It has been evaluated against state-of-the-art transactional graphy systems using [GFE_Driver] (https://anonymous.4open.science/r/gfe_driver_bw-E688/README.md).
+It has been evaluated against state-of-the-art transactional graphy systems using [GFE_Driver](https://anonymous.4open.science/r/gfe_driver_bw-E688/README.md).
 We currently only leave the anonymouy version and will publish the public version later.

 ## Build
 ### Prerequisites